shim1998/Social-Media-App/README.md

 + View snippets all the posts posted to the app by all users.
 + Expand one particular post and view it in detail.
 + Filter posts to only see the one made by the client.
++ See other users' comments to a post.
++ Write various comments within a post.

 ## Running at your end
 Since the DBMS used is SQLite, you don't need to set up a server. \